 We are a vibrant, multi-disciplinary team of dedicated researchers focused on improving the health, treatment options and outcome for people and families living with MS. We will always consider the exceptional applicant, so if there’s nothing listed and you think you’ve got what it takes, feel free to send us your CV and cover letter outlining why you want to join our group and your proposed research area.

-▪ A PhD/MD degree with expertise in a relevant discipline (e.g. epidemiology,
+▪ For postdoctoral applicants: a PhD/MD degree in a relevant discipline (e.g. epidemiology, pharmacoepidemiology, applied biostatistics)

 ▪ Experience with large health‐related datasets